petercai/notes/eclipse/GEF/Graphical Editing Framework.md

 #### GEF commands
 GEF commands encapsulate changes to the model that can be applied and undone.
 As subclasses of **org.eclipse.gef.commands.Command**, each command has a number of methods it can override to provide the necessary behavior.
-**canExecute**()—True if the command can be executed.
+- **canExecute**()—True if the command can be executed.
-**canUndo**()—True if the command can be undone.
+- **canUndo**()—True if the command can be undone.
 This method should only be called after execute() or redo() has been called.
-**chain(Command)**—Returns a Command that represents the chaining of a specified Command to this Command.
+- **chain(Command)**—Returns a Command that represents the chaining of a specified Command to this Command.
 The Command being chained will execute() after this command has executed, and it will undo() before this Command is undone.
-**execute**()—Executes the Command.
+- **execute**()—Executes the Command.
 This method should not be called if the Command is not executable.
-**redo**()—Re-executes the Command.
+- **redo**()—Re-executes the Command.
 This method should only be called after undo() has been called.
-**setLabel**()—Sets the label used to describe this command to the User.
+- **setLabel**()—Sets the label used to describe this command to the User.
-**undo**()—Undoes the changes performed during execute().
+- **undo**()—Undoes the changes performed during execute().
 This method should only be called after execute has been called, and only when canUndo() returns true.

-Each GEF command represents a specific change to the underlying model.
-GEF commands should only reference and modify the model and not the figures or edit parts.
+Each GEF command represents a specific change to the underlying model. <span style="background:#fff88f">GEF commands should only reference and modify the model</span> and not the figures or edit parts.
 Changes to the figures should only be a result of edit parts responding to model change events.

 #### Edit menu
 GEF tracks model changes using GEF commands, but to undo a command, we must hook GEF into the Eclipse edit framework.
 Hooking the undo/redo commands requires an editor contributor, while hooking the delete command can be accomplished using the new command infrastructure.